Fay Nass | Artistic Director

 James Fagan Tait | Artistic Associate

 Actor, Writer and Director James Fagan Tait is a native of Cornwall, Ontario.
 He trained at Ryerson Theatre School and the Royal Conservatory of Music in Toronto, where he worked as an actor and director for several years.
 He also studied theatre at Ecole Jacques Lecoq in Paris where he worked as an actor and director for four years.
 He is one of Vancouver’s busiest actors / writers / directors, creating, directing, and/or performing in shows for numerous professional and community-based companies, including Neworld Theatre, Boca del Lupo, Western Gold, the Vancouver Playhouse, Caravan Farm Theatre, Vancouver Moving Theatre, the Electric Company, Runaway Moon, Bard on the Beach and many others.
-As the frank‘s Playwright-in-Residence he is developing a new play called The Explanation.
+As the frank‘s Playwright-in-Residence he developed a new play called The Explanation.